 In a closer analysis of motivation factors, we can see that for businesses participating in the research the most important motivating factor resulting in innovation activity of the business is the differentiation from a competitor with a score of 4,4, closely followed by smart solutions with a score of 4,1.
 Our results reflect the trends that those companies with innovative character and start-ups are successful on market due to their smart solutions, which are highly innovative and demanded on the market by end-users.
 A third most important motivation factor was marked the business idea.
 This factor is adequately motivating for business entities since it provides companies the possibility of self-realization i.e. implementing their business ideas.
 Following the first three factors which are closely linked, further factors should be mentioned that stimulate and motivate.
-These are based on the economic situation of production capacity.
+These are based on the economic situation of the business.
+The fourth important motivating factor to innovate is effective utilization of production capacity.
 It has achieved a score of 3,0.
 Economic indicators are pushing companies to increase the efficiency of their activities.
 It was interesting that satisfying the need of the customer is one of the least motivating factors influencing the innovative activity of businesses.
 The least motivating factor was the market initiative (2,5).
 This can be explained by the activity of competitors, further market players and the direct reaction of the company to the situation.